FelixKleinpeter/isir_internship_project/README.md

   - Use pronouns more than nouns
   - Use verbs and short sentences
   - Look while listening

+  - Use "I" more than "us"
+  - Less synonyms -> give the impression that phrases are less meditated
 - Competent
   - Use you words
   - Look while speaking
   - Use you words
   - Use last name?

+  - Avoid pronouns to make sentences longer

   Emotion = "cross" -> A explorer
   Premiere partie :